 Try disconnecting the USB cable.
 Does the LED continue to blink?

 1. Now we are going to see how to compile code for the Nano 33 IoT, but keep the connection established to enable real-time debugging.
 This is very useful when adjusting control parameters such as the Proportional, integral and derivative gain used in PID (Proportional Integral Derivative) control.
 For now, we will see how to observe the battery levels of the Nano Motor Carrier.

 2. From the Simulation ribbon, open up the Library Browser.
 Scroll down to Simulink Support Package for Arduino Hardware and in the Arduino Motor Carrier subcategory add the Battery Read block to your model.

 3. The Battery Read block gives the voltage as an integer between 0 to 4095.
 To convert this raw value into voltage, we will need to multiple it by 12/4095.
 To do so we can get the help of a Gain block.
 Go up to the Simulink section and under Commonly Used Blocks add the Gain block to your model.

 *The Battery Read block provides a 12-bit value that is obtained from the ADC on the Nano Motor Carrier.
 The maximum value (4095) represents a voltage of 12V.
 The Gain block is used to convert the ADC value to a human-readable voltage.*

-4. We now need a way to display this value.
-In the Simulink category, in the Sinks subsection find and add the Display block.
-This will allow us to see the values.
+4. Now we need a way to display this value.
+In the Simulink category, under the Sinks subsection, find and add the Display block; this will allow us to see the values.